BenWolfaardt/checkers/README.md

 - Oftentimes bob and alice need to be exported when reseting chain
 - Dev container means you can do all locally
 - Can't run checkersd commands with spaces in front or you get: `Error: rpc error: code = NotFound desc = rpc error: code = NotFound desc = not found: key not found`
+- In going to prod I exited the dev container